Jupiter woke to the sound of the alarm blaring and Mama commanding, ”Jupiter get up. Make the coffee.”

 “Okay, okay.
 It’s yours.”

 One thing she knew for sure: She wasn’t going back to that clinic again.
-Last time, she’d barely escaped alive.
+The last time, she’d barely escaped alive.